 “Show, don’t tell” — you’ve probably heard this saying a hundred times.
 Well, that’s exactly what the first part of this trailer does.
-It offers a sneak peek into the channel, showing what their videos are like.
+It offers a sneak peek into their video content, showing what their YouTube videos are like.
 Right from the first scene, you get the mildly humorous tone of the channel, its vibrant visuals, and what the videos there are about.

 2. Value Proposition (0:25 - 0:29)

 “We try to explain the universe, and our existence, one video at a time.”
 As short as that.

 To excite your curiosity further, the trailer mentions several YouTube video titles from their channel: “What is life?
 Are there aliens?
 What happens if you step on a black hole?”

 The video ends with a quick reminder to subscribe to their channel, accompanied by a logo animation: “If you want to find out, you should click here and subscribe to Kurzgesagt — In a Nutshell" YouTube channel.